-It has been seen that approximately one third of dryer fires occur due lint buildup.
+It has been reported that approximately one third of clothes dryer fires occur due lint buildup.
 So, if you feel that your clothes are taking a longer time to dry than a standard time or are getting hotter than usual or any other such issues take place, reach out to a maintenance professional for help.
 This can potentially save your home and your life by preventing a potential home fire.

 However, there are several ways that you can help prevent and avoid dryer fires!
 Read the list below to find out how you can prevent or even eliminate this kind of fire hazard.